-The Broad-Based Black Economic Empowerment ('B-BBEE") Codes of Good Practice ('the B-BBEE Codes') were published on 9 February 2007 in terms of the B-BBEE Act .
+The revised Broad-Based Black Economic Empowerment ('B-BBEE") Codes of Good Practice ('the B-BBEE Codes') were published on 11 October 2012 in terms of the B-BBEE Act .
 They B-BBEE Codes are intended to bring clarity and uniformity to compliance targets and the measurement methodology.

-B-BBEE rests on seven 'pillars' of black people's participation as measured within an enterprise.
+B-BBEE rests on five 'pillars' of black people's participation as measured within an enterprise.
 These pillars are:

 For a PDF copy of the B-BBEE Codes from the South African Department of Trade and Industry, please click here.

 For more information please see the section on 'Broad-Based Black Economic Empowerment" in Investing in South Africa.